-Manufacturing methods and new synthetic fibers that were developed during WW2 dramatically reduced the price of clothing and increased the durability.
+Manufacturing methods and new synthetic fibers that were developed during WWII dramatically reduced the price of clothing and increased their durability.
 Men could buy more clothes for less money and afford to keep up with changing fashions.
 Improvements in public heating and cooling also changed the need for men to dress in extreme layers.
-Clothing could be lighter, and wash and wear was practical, and better looking than previous decades.
-House wives appreciated these new easy fabrics, and men appreciated the economical savings.
+Clothing could be lighter, while wash and wear was practical and better looking than previous decades.
+Housewives appreciated these new easy fabrics, and men appreciated the economical savings.

-Up to this point, this doesn’t sound like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
-They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20-year-olds and up, lived in an entirely different fashion culture.
+Up to this point, this doesn’t sound like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by the greasers we have come to know well today.
+They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men 20 years old and up lived in an entirely different fashion culture.
 The rest of this series on 1950s men’s fashion will focus on these men, the bulk of society, who lived middle class lives in the suburban sprawl or the big city life.

 1950s Men’s Fashion Suits

-In the ‘50s, men were usually the sole breadwinners, serious heads of the household.
+In the ‘50s, men were usually the sole breadwinners, and serious heads of the household.
 Business dress reflected this role.
-Suits were somber, conservative and mature looking.
+Suits were somber, conservative, and mature looking.
 Men heading off to office work looked totally anonymous, blending in with everyone else.

-A white shirt with button down collar, narrowed to a straight point, and a narrow tie (3.5 inches) of regimental stripe and heavy Oxford shoes completed the look.
-For Ivy league kids (wealthy), the look was a tongue in cheek insult to traditional business clothes but paid tribute to the middle classes who quickly adopted the new look, and it was a new freedom to dress more comfortably while maintaining a respectable social status.
+A white shirt with button down collar narrowed to a straight point, a narrow tie (3.5 inches) of regimental stripe, and heavy Oxford shoes completed the look.
+For Ivy league kids (e.g. wealthy youth), the look was a tongue in cheek insult to traditional business clothes, but paid tribute to the middle classes who quickly adopted the new look, and it was a new freedom to dress more comfortably while maintaining a respectable social status.

 1950s Business Sport Coats